Skip to main content

 When you implement this flow in the real world, it’s imperative to use a secure host for the callback URL so that your data is kept safe.

 Let’s get started.
-First, collect some information about the connected app that you created in step 1 of this project.
+First, collect some information about the connected app that you created in the first step of this project.

 • Consumer Key